itayvak/homelab/README.md

 Deployment YAMLs and helpers for my personal homlab server.

-View the full documentation on https://docs.itayvak.com (which are also hosted on the homelab (: )
+View the full documentation on https://docs.itayvak.com (which is also hosted on the homelab [:)

 ## Editing rules